 Table of contents

-The design of your restaurant’s website can have a big impact on your sales.
+Your restaurant’s website design can have a big impact on your sales.
 In 2019, an MGH survey found that 77% of customers check out a restaurant’s website before dining out and, of those, 68% of people have been discouraged from visiting a restaurant because of its website.

 As restaurants have turned on online ordering in droves, those website views are even more pivotal.
 Square’s 2022 Future of Restaurants report found that restaurants that offer online ordering say an average of 34% of their revenue comes from online takeout and delivery channels.

-What are the must-have features for a great restaurant website?
+What are the must-have features for a great restaurant website design?
 The biggest consideration is making pertinent information easy to find, and getting across the quality of your food to consumers making decisions about what to eat.
-Here’s a list of features restaurants should consider when designing their website.
+Here’s a list of features some of the best restaurant websites include that teams should consider when creating their own restaurant website design.

 Prominent name/address/phone and contact information